carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 Note that `${obs}` and `${freqs}` are both lists so we have access to the `.join()` function.

-Let's now update our workflow file to include the above, and modify the workflow section to show what is going into and coming out of the `combine_frequencies` process.
+Let's now update our workflow description to include the above, and modify the workflow section to show what is going into and coming out of the `combine_frequencies` process.

 ~~~
 workflow {